inzobeenzo/bipedal-walker-rl/README.md

 Experiments were run in Google Colab using CPU execution.
 Paths referencing Google Drive can be adapted for local execution.
 Code structure generated with assistance of LLMs.
+Model worked in normal environment, but failed in hardcore.

 ## References